 Child Support Register and collection agency maintenance liabilities have the respective meanings given to them by the Child Support (Registration and Collection) Act 1988 of the Commonwealth.

-7. Termination of adoption
+7. Adoption of Cwlth Acts may be terminated

 The Governor may, at any time, by proclamation published in the Gazette fix a day as the day on which the adoption by this Act of the Child Support (Registration and Collection) Act 1988, and the Child Support (Assessment) Act 1989, of the Commonwealth shall terminate.

-8. Repeal

-The Child Support (Adoption) Act 1988 is repealed.
+[8.
+Omitted under the Reprints Act 1984 s.
+7(4)(f).]

 Notes

-1 This is a compilation of the Child Support (Adoption of Laws) Act 1990 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 February 2013 of the Child Support (Adoption of Laws) Act 1990 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table